Printing hardware

 Paterson System 2000 PCA 2060 (Philips PCA061)

-I found on LeBonCoin (French Craiglists) this tool.
+I found this tool.
 It needed a bit of work, one of the contacts in the probe was intermittent, I had to resolder a wire in it.

 The needle is a bit slow to react when I change channels.
 I think it is due to old capacitors.
 I have them on the way.
 It takes around 5 seconds when switching color channels for the needle to be reacting to the pots value.
 It is almost like the bias voltage around that galvanometer is waiting for one of those capacitors to charge?
 It otherwise seems to work…